armory/docs/content/en/docs/_admin_guides/rosco.md

 ## What is Rosco?

 Rosco is the sub-service that manages baking using [Packer](https://www.packer.io/docs/), a cloud agnostic tool that automates the creation of images.
 Rosco is a small API which manages the state of packer jobs and their executions so that it can report to other sub-systems.
-Make sure to read up on [Understanding Bake Scripts (Packer scripts)]({% link _install_guide/packer.md %}).
+Make sure to read up on [Understanding Bake Scripts]({{< ref "packer-templates" >}}).

 ## Configurations for Baking